 Apple moves into the fashionable NYC Meatpacking District

-From the outside, the Apple Store on West 14th Street isn’t especially impressive or ornate.
-It bears the same warehouse aesthetic seen elsewhere in New York’s Meatpacking District, a neighborhood with a checkered past.
-It was, however, another example of Apple choosing a hip retail area.
+The location was, however, another example of Apple choosing a hip retail area in which to set up shop.
 With its large warehouse spaces, the former home of New York slaughterhouses rose to prominence in the late 1990s.
 That coincided nicely with Apple’s post-iMac G3 return to dominance.

 After high-end boutiques moved into “New York’s most fashionable neighborhood,” Apple became one of the big brands that followed.
 Today, Google houses its East Coast headquarters in this corner of New York.